 b) how accessible the mentors are to students.

 In a field as competitive as UI/UX design, a strong portfolio of projects helps applicants stand out.
 For those who lack the relevant industry experience to build such a portfolio, this is where an ambitious capstone project can make a difference.

 Related Read: What Does a UX Designer Do?

 Martin had enrolled in Springboard’s UI/UX design bootcamp knowing that he wanted to build Joe Coffee, but the capstone project gave him the guard rails and support needed to wrangle such a large project into more manageable chunks.
 For example, instead of attempting to build the entire app from start to finish, he focused on the merchant-facing tablet where coffee shops would sign up and begin receiving and accepting customer orders.

-“My mentor suggested that for my capstone, you want to keep it more narrow in scope, and I’m glad he mentioned that because otherwise it would have been just an absolutely massive project,” Martin said.
-“The biggest things I took away from [the capstone project] were the upfront research, and the organization [involved with] how you begin a project.
-Getting into the coffee shops, creating the customer surveys, gathering the data, pulling insights from what is actually wanted and needed really surfaced things that we still hold true to our core pillars today.
+“My mentor suggested that for my capstone, you want to keep it more narrow in scope, and I’m glad he mentioned that because otherwise, it would have been just an absolutely massive project,” Martin said.
+“The biggest things I took away from [the capstone project] were the upfront research and the organization [involved with] how you begin a project.
+Getting into the coffee shops, creating the customer surveys, gathering the data, and pulling insights from what is actually wanted and needed really surfaced things that we still hold true to our core pillars today.
 For example, it needs to fit into the workflow.
-And so every design decision is around how do we become the least minimal friction for a barista who is busy, overwhelmed, and bombarded with the 6:00 to 10:00 AM rush?
+And so every design decision is around how do we become the least minimal friction for a barista who is busy, overwhelmed, and bombarded with the 6:00 to 10:00 AM rush.
 And so it was those insights that informed how we laid out the screen, how many taps it takes to fulfill an order, and to really push ourselves in the design to keep it as minimal as possible.”